ownbee/Real-timeChatAndOthello/README.md

 # Real-timeChatAndOthello
-Real-time chat and Othello using Corba
+## Very simple real-time chat and Othello using Corba

 _How to use Makefile:_